juanpabblo16/EventManagementSystem/README.md

 2. Navigate to the project directory: ``cd project-name``
 3. Also will need HTML, Java Sccript and Java.

-## Usage

-[Provide instructions or guidelines on how to use the project or any relevant information for users.]

 ## Collaborators

 The following people have contributed to this project: